JTM119/WellsFargoComp/README.md

 Rules : This described the rules for the competition

-Model_Visualization_And_Rationalization.pdf : This is a control flow diagram that shows how the data was manipulated and pushed through the model.
+ModelVisualizationAndRationalization.pdf : This is a control flow diagram that shows how the data was manipulated and pushed through the model.
 It also gives a brief summary of all that was done

 To run the WellsFargoComp.py please use Python WellsFargoComp.py